-- The local government has, or directly funds, at least one full-time staff dedicated to digital inclusion initiatives, policies and/or programs.
+- Your local government has, or directly funds, at least one full-time staff dedicated to digital inclusion initiatives, policies and/or programs.

-- The local government has a digital inclusion plan or is in the process of developing a plan.
+- Your local government has a digital inclusion plan or is in the process of developing a plan.

-- Representatives of the local government participate in a digital inclusion coalition.
+- Representatives of your local government participate in an open-access digital inclusion coalition.

-- The local government has conducted or plans to conduct and publish survey research on Internet access and use by your residents.
+- Your local government has conducted or plans to conduct and publish survey research on Internet access and use by your residents.

-- The local government directly funds community digital inclusion programming.
+- Your local government directly funds community digital inclusion programming.

-- The local government is taking steps to increase affordability of home broadband service.
+- Your local government is taking steps to increase affordability of home broadband service.

-We invite any local government that fits one or more of these indicators to apply to be a 2020 Digital Inclusion Trailblazer.
-The application form provides a check list and documentation requirement for each indicator.
-The deadline for applications is midnight Friday, December 6, 2019.
+We invite any other local government that fits one or more of these indicators to apply to be a 2022 Digital Inclusion Trailblazer.
+The application form provides a check-list and documentation requirement for each indicator.